colenliu/django-react/README.md

 # django-react

-A simple Django REST with React and Javascript project in the form of a contact list.
+A simple project in the form of a contact list, built with Django REST framework, Python, React, and Javascript.

 ### To Run: